SEB-9-BH/react-state-management/the-useState-hook/README.md

 Almost always, state items are items that we want to render or display to the user.
 This wonderful data can come in many forms.
 It can be a string, a number, a boolean, an object, or an array.
 This can be just about anything; luckily, the `useState` hook can hold just about anything.

-When can hold an object that represents a user:
+We can hold an object that represents a user:

 ```jsx
 const [user, setUser] = useState({